eidpeter/leetcode-top-sql-50/4 Sorting and Grouping/4-2_user-activity-for-the-past-30-days-i.md

 ```
 # Write your MySQL query statement below
+SELECT
+activity_date AS day,
-SELECT activity_date as day, COUNT(DISTINCT user_id) AS active_users
+COUNT(DISTINCT user_id) AS active_users
 FROM Activity
-WHERE DATEDIFF("2019-07-27", activity_date) BETWEEN 0 AND 29
+WHERE activity_date BETWEEN "2019-07-28" - INTERVAL 30 DAY AND "2019-07-28"
 GROUP BY activity_date
 ```